FellowsFreiesWissen/Blockchain_Pi/README.md

 # Blockchain_Pi

-Seting up Raspberry Pi with Blockchain connection
+Setting up Raspberry Pi with a blockchain connection

 ## Hardware setup
 ```
-To set up the hardware, first of all, you have to buy some components.
-These components can be changed,
-if you want to research other values, e.g., light emission or distances of objects.
-In our case, we use
-the following components.
-You can find them around the internet.
+We will describe our approach with a defined hardware list (see below).
+Everyone who is interested can change these component to test different configurations and other use cases, for example, light emission or distance measuring.
+All components that we used can be found on, for example, Amazon.

+The optional components (DC engine and battery pack) are used in our case for creating live results.
+The Battery pack powers the DC Engine, what is creating vibrations, thermal energy, and power consumption that our sensors are measuring.

-Hardware components and prices
+Hardware components:
 - Raspberry Pi 3
 - Case
 - GPIO Breakout and Wires (Male-Male, Male-Female)